César (restaurant)

 Restaurant in Manhattan, New York, U.S.

 César is a Michelin-starred restaurant in the Hudson Square neighborhood of Manhattan, New York, serving primarily seafood.

-Description

-The restaurant has two dining areas, The Salon which offers their a la carte menu, and the main Dining Room which offers a choice of two prix fixe menus along with an associated Chef's Counter to see preparations of said dishes.

 History

 The restaurant was opened by César Ramírez, the previous head chef at Chef's Table at Brooklyn Fare and opened on July 15, 2024.

+Reception

 In the 2025 list of The World's 50 Best Restaurants, César was ranked number 98 in the extended list.